TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 8/Acts 8.15.md

 ---

-who, when they were come down, prayed for them, that they might receive the Holy Spirit:
+who, when they had come down, prayed for them, that they might receive the Holy Spirit;